Upgrade Replicated Databases

 Subscriber version depends on the type of publication:

 A Subscriber to a transactional publication can be any version within two versions of the Publisher version.
-For example: a SQL Server 2008 Publisher running can have SQL Server 2014 Subscribers; and a SQL Server 2014 Publisher can have SQL Server 2008 Subscribers.
+For example: a SQL Server 2012 Publisher can have SQL Server 2014 and SQL Server 2016 Subscribers; and a SQL Server 2016 Publisher can have SQL Server 2014 and SQL Server 2012 Subscribers.

 A Subscriber to a merge publication can be any version less than or equal to the Publisher version.